Allyson-Robert/X-LAB_Plotting_Manager/docs/dataspecs.md

 ---

-## Typical lifecycle of a dataspec
+## Typical lifecycle of a dataset

 ### 1. **Creation**

-Dataspecs are usually created through the **Data Creation Window** in the GUI.
+datasets are usually created through the **Data Creation Window** in the GUI.

 The window helps users: